Abdulrahman-Mansor/MIPS-Processor/README.md

-# MIPS Microprocessor Implementation
+# MIPS Microprocessor Design Justification

-This VHDL code implements a MIPS-like microprocessor architecture capable of executing a set of instructions stored in ROM.

-## Design Overview
+## 1. Design Overview

-The `mips_microprocessor` entity defines a MIPS-like microprocessor with the following key components:
-- Inputs: `clk` (clock), `reset` (reset signal).
-- Outputs: `program_counter` (current program counter), `destination_register` (output register).

-The microprocessor comprises an instruction ROM (`MyRom`) and a set of registers (`R`).
-Each instruction in the ROM is 16 bits wide and corresponds to various operations performed by the processor.

-## Architecture Description
+The MIPS microprocessor is a VHDL-based design aimed at emulating a simplified version of the MIPS architecture.
+It comprises various components, including an instruction ROM, a set of registers, an ALU, and control logic.

+## 2. Declaration File (MIPS_functions_declarations)

+The `MIPS_functions_declarations` file encapsulates the declarations within the `pkg` package.
+It defines the `alu_result` record and declares the `ALU` function prototype, essential for performing arithmetic and logical operations within the microprocessor.

+## 3. Implementations File (MIPS_functions_implementation)

+The `MIPS_functions_implementation` file, contained within the package body `pkg`, hosts the implementation of the `ALU` function.
+This function handles various arithmetic and logical operations based on the provided opcode.
+It updates the `alu_result` record, indicating the result and carry/zero flags.

+## 4. Entity (mips_microprocessor)

+The `mips_microprocessor` entity serves as the core of the microprocessor design.
+It features ports such as `clk`, `reset`, `program_counter`, and `destination_register`, enabling communication with external elements.
+This entity orchestrates the entire processor's functionality, including instruction fetching, decoding, execution, and control flow.

-### Signals and Variables
+## 5. Signals & Variables
-- `R`: Array of registers used for storing data.
-- `MyRom`: Instruction ROM holding the program instructions.
-- Various signals ( `alu_func`, `instruction_register`, `memory_rw`, `CF`, `ZF`, etc.) used for internal processing and control.

-### Processes
-- `clk` Process: Driven by the clock signal, it handles instruction fetching, decoding, execution, and control flow.
-- Instructions are fetched from `MyRom`, decoded, and executed based on the opcode.
-- Execution results update the registers and control signals (`ZF`, `CF`).
-- Control flow instructions (`BUN`, `BR`) alter the program counter (`pc_next`).

-### Execution Units
-- Arithmetic Logic Unit (ALU): Executes arithmetic and logical operations specified by instructions.

-## Justification and Functionality

-The design implements a basic MIPS-like microprocessor capable of executing a limited set of instructions stored in ROM.
-It handles arithmetic, logical, and control flow operations as per the provided instructions.
-The program counter (`program_counter`) reflects the current instruction being executed.

-Each instruction is fetched, decoded, and executed sequentially based on the opcode.
-The ALU performs various operations such as addition, subtraction, logical AND, OR, XOR, etc. Branching instructions alter the program flow based on specific conditions.

-## Notes
-- This implementation is simplified and serves as a starting point for a MIPS-like microprocessor.
-- Additional instructions and functionalities can be added for a more comprehensive processor.
+Within the `mips_behav` architecture, various signals and variables play crucial roles in controlling the microprocessor's behavior.
+These include `R` (registers), `MyRom` (instruction ROM), `pc_current`, `pc_next` (program counters), and `instruction_register` (holding fetched instructions), among others.
+These elements collectively manage instruction execution and control.

+## 6. Opcode Switch Case

+The `opcode` switch case statement, embedded within the microprocessor's architecture, decodes fetched instructions and directs the processor's behavior accordingly.
+Based on the opcode, specific operations are executed, utilizing the ALU function, performing arithmetic, logical, and control operations, and managing control flow via conditional branching.

 ---

-Please refer to the VHDL code for detailed comments and implementation specifics.
+The combination of these components creates a functioning MIPS-like microprocessor capable of executing a set of predefined instructions stored in ROM.
+Refer to the VHDL code for detailed implementation specifics and further insights into each component's functionality.